At the end of the WWII, Camp Grant was turned into the Rockford Airport.

 Lew Emery founded the first flight school at the Rockford airport.
 That operation eventually became a full-service FBO, including maintenance, air charter and had a major role providing service to the rapidly expanding airline industry.
 About this time, the airport changed its name to the Greater Rockford Airport.

-In 1994, UPS opened what has become their second largest air freight and sorting operation in the world at RFD.
+UPS opened what has become their second largest air freight and sorting operation in the world at RFD.
 Emery Air continues to provide ground support services to UPS to this day.

 Emery Air Charter acquired the Raytheon facility, consolidating all the services, and becoming one of the largest aviation service companies in the Midwest.
 The name was changed to Emery Air, Inc., to reflect their wide range of services.